-So even if I´m having one of those days and I have the urge to just stay in bed, I force myself to at least do some walking or somthing that my body gets a little tired.
+So even if I´m having one of those days and I have the urge to just stay in bed, I force myself to at least do some walking or something else so that my body gets a little tired.

 Stop thinking too much at night

 Sometime my head is spinning because I am thinking and thinking and rethinking everything.
-My mind just won´t stop…and I let it enter every vicious cycle.
+My mind just won´t stop…and I get caught in a vicious cycle.

-There are a few things which helped me with that, for one yoga helps me to see life a little differently and to not identify myself with every thought I have, the same for meditation and it also helps me in calming myself down.
+There are a few things which helped me with that, for one yoga helps me to see life a little differently and to not identify myself with every thought I have, the same goes for meditation and it also helps me to calm myself down.
 Journaling is another benefit, to just get my thoughts out.
 After journaling all those thought keeping me from my sleep are in my diary and no longer bother me.
-Read more about it here: https://thetinnituslife.com/2017/08/27/writing-about-your-tinnitus-trouble-can-have-a-therapeutic-effect/